 - 1. Both interfaces are close to each other.
-Some methods and type names are different. - 2.
-Smarx4NET supports network mode only: if using on a single computer, the CBIOS Network Server must be running on localhost or on a remote computer (see chapter 5).
-CBIOS4NET supports both local and network modes. - 3.
-Smarx4NET is a managed library and does not need VC Redistributables.
+Some methods and type names are different. - Smarx4NET supports network mode only: if using on a single computer, the CBIOS Network Server must be running on localhost or on a remote computer (see chapter 5).
+CBIOS4NET supports both local and network modes. - Smarx4NET is a managed library and does not need VC Redistributables.
 It only requires Framework.NET 4.5 or later.
-CBIOS4NET supports .NET framework version 2.0 and up, too, but requires VC redistributable of the corresponding MS Visual Studio environment. - Smarx4NET does not requires a platform specific (x64 or x32) assembly as CBIOS4NET does - 5.
+CBIOS4NET supports .NET framework version 2.0 and up, too, but requires VC redistributable of the corresponding MS Visual Studio environment. - 4.
+Smarx4NET does not requires a platform specific (x64 or x32) assembly as CBIOS4NET does - 5.
 Smarx4NET is based on interfaces, not on classes like CBIOS4NET.
-Class instance creation is performed through class factory (Smarx class)
+Class instance creation is performed through class factory (Smarx class) - 6.
+Smarx4NET supports quick search of servers & attached hardware for net broadcasting (see SmarxNetworkLicensing sample in PPK).
+Direct connect won't hang up even when server is switched off (happens on CBIOS4NET network mode)